simshi/algs4-rs/src/sorting/README.md

 4. Heap sort:
     - bounce heuristic helps a little bit only, worse on most-common schemas (**might require more investigations**)
     - worse than quick and merge, moving elements around(not in a cache-friendly way) too many times
+5. Builtin patten-defeating quicksort:
+    - adaptive to some patterns, run in linear time, e.g. sorted, reversed, equal elements.
+    - use insertion sort more if feasible: no swap in partitioning and partitions is decently balanced, aborts if more than a constant swaps performed.
+    - Tukey's ninther to select median-of-medians
+    - BlockQuicksort: bypass the branch predictor by using small buffers (entirely in L1 cache) of the indices of elements that need to be swapped
+    - detect worst case, shuffling some elements to break the "bad" pattern and try before jump to heap sort

 ## Compare with C++
 - same strategy (almost identical code, haha~~), use GCC with `-O2`